devopsjesus/dscpush/README.md

 - Can optionally scan the `PsModulePath` for any instances of required modules and removes them
   - Actived by using the `SanitizeModulePaths` switch

+## Target Node Management
-## Remote Content Copy
+- Remote Content Copy Batches
   - Copies all required supporting files to the target Node
   - Copies DSC Resource Modules and the contents of a "ContentStore" directory to the target Node
     - These operations can be specified separately
     - This allows for speedier development by optionally turning off the ContentStore copy, which can be time consuming with large amounts of files
   - ContentStore information is stored in the NodeDefinition file
     - If a Node is marked as a ContentHost, the ContentStore directory is copied to the target
       - In this case, file paths referenced in the Variables property of the TargetNode should all be local paths
     - If a Node is not marked as a ContentHost, the ContentStore directory is not copied to the target
       - In this case, the ContentStorePath property of that TargetNode should be a UNC path to a Node that is marked as a ContentHost
       - Composite Resources published to Nodes not marked as a ContentHost will typically need to check for UNC paths passed in and copy remote files locally using the File resource
       - This method removes the burden of file copy batches to target Nodes from the authoring Node
         - Speeds up development, testing, and deployment
         - Also allows for more granular management of the resources' required files
   - Attempts to enable and use SMB3 - via PSDrive on the target Node
     - Opens firewall ports automatically
     - Falls back on copying files over PsSession if PSDrive cannot be established

-## But wait!
-There's more...
+- Network connectivity to target Node is tested before attempting to establish any network communications
+  - If the connection test fails, the Node is skipped and the deployment continues with the next Node

+## Configuration Management
+- Can compile configurations separately from publishing
+  - Allows for reuse of configurations for repeatable deployments
+  - Can be shipped to production for immediate publishing
 - Configure LCM settings from the authoring node
+  - Currently all nodes in a NodeDefinition file will receive the same LCM settings
+    - **TODO**: Move the LCM settings from the deployment script to the TargetNode class
+- Target Node Configuration is listed in the `RoleList` property of the TargetNode object
+  - `RoleList` values are checked against configuration names in scripts stored in the directory specified in the `ConfigurationDirectory` Parameter of the deploy script
+  - Configurations are currently a collection of Roles from the RoleDeploy module
+    - Resource property values here simply reference the $Node variable key with that property name
+      - E.g. `ComputerName = $Node.ComputerName`
+    - Using this method, Configurations can be stored and referenced statically
+      - **TODO**: Change this behavior to alternatively reference roles from the RoleDeploy module in the RoleList property and dynamically generate the Configuration
+        - This would remove the requirement to store static configurations and update them when Roles are updated
+        - This would force all deployment resources to be formalized in the RoleDeploy module, which I think is preferable

 # Requirements